bateman/python_pyenv_poetry_template/README.md

 Usage: make [target]

-System
+Info
- help                 Show this help message info                 Show development box info clean                Clean the project - removes all cache dirs and stamp files reset                Reset the project - cleans plus removes the virtual enviroment python               Check if python is installed - install it if not virtualenv           Check if virtualenv exists - create and activate it if not update        Update Poetry
+ help                  Show this help message info                  Show development environment info System clean                 Clean the project - removes all cache dirs and stamp files reset                 Reset the project - cleans plus removes the virtual enviroment python                Check if python is installed - install it if not virtualenv            Check if virtualenv exists and activate it - create it if not update                Update Poetry
 Project
- project/all          Install, build and generate the documentation project/install      Install the project for development project/update       Update the project project/production   Install the project for production project/deps-export  Export the project's dependencies project/build        Build the project as a package project/docs         Generate the project documentation Run run/project          Run the project run/tests            Run the tests
+ project/all           Install and build the project, generate the documentation project/install       Install the project for development project/update        Update the project project/run           Run the project project/tests         Run the tests project/production    Install the project for production project/deps-export   Export the project's dependencies project/build         Build the project as a package project/docs          Generate the project documentation Tag tag/patch             Tag a new patch version release tag/minor             Tag a new minor version release tag/major             Tag a new major version release tag/push              Push the tag to origin - triggers the release action Check check/precommit       Run the pre-commit checks check/format          Format the code check/lint            Lint the code
-Release
- release/patch        Tag a new patch version release release/minor        Tag a new minor version release release/major        Tag a new major version release release/push         Push the release
-Check
- check/precommit      Run the pre-commit checks check/format         Format the code check/lint           Lint the code
 Docker
  docker/build          Build the Docker image docker/run            Run the Docker container docker/all            Build and run the Docker container docker/stop           Stop the Docker container docker/clean          Clean the Docker container docker/remove         Clean the Docker container and remove the image
 ```

 ## Installation